JosephLovato/vorto-vrp-jlovato/README.md

 `cmake --build .`

-The executable will then be available to run with `./vrp` in the main directory.
+The executable will then be available to run with `./vrp [path to input file]` in the main directory.

 Alternatively, the source can be explicitly compiled with the following command in the main directory: